BABoK V3 Techniques Mindmap

-I know many of my good BA friends would vehemently on this output.
+I know many of my good BA friends would vehemently disagree with this output.

-It is indeed fairly practical to group collaboration elicitation techniques to group based elicitation techniques and individual based elicitation techniques.
+It is indeed fairly practical to divide elicitation techniques to the group based and individual-based elicitation techniques.

 Common characteristics of all group based elicitation techniques: